Don’t Look for Easy Money!

 So, how exactly does the lottery ticket scam work?

 The scammer records the winning numbers from the previous draw.
 He or she then goes ahead to buy a new ticket featuring these numbers.
-Obviously, the ticket isn’t a winner since it hasn’t been submitted for the right draw.
+The ticket isn’t a winner since it hasn’t been submitted for the right draw.

 The amount for which the “winning” ticket will be sold to the victim is going to depend on the scammer’s negotiation skills and the victim’s desire to win without even having bought a lottery ticket for the respective draw.